Best Best Superhero Films in 2025

 The Dark Knight

-- Complex, thought-provoking narrative and themes
+- Complex, gritty narrative with morally ambiguous themes

-- Groundbreaking action sequences and cinematography
+- Groundbreaking action sequences and practical effects

 Cons